W. Haydon Burns: Governorship

+Disney World

 On November 15, 1965, at a news conference in Orlando, Governor Burns introduced Walt and Roy Disney to Florida as they announced that the state would be the location of their "East Coast Disneyland", Walt Disney World.

+1966 campaign

 The 1966 gubernatorial elections pitted the sitting governor against Robert King High, a popular Miami politician.
 This primary was significant because Burns represented the conservative wing of the Democratic Party and High was the choice of the liberals from South Florida.
 Governor Burns lost the 1966 Democratic primary and then did not support High in the general election.
 Political observers in Florida point to High's supposed failure to obtain such endorsement from Burns because of Burns's conservative views on civil rights.
 This left the party divided in the face of united Republican support for Claude Kirk.
 He left office on January 3, 1967, as the first Democratic Governor of Florida in history to be succeeded by a Republican since Reconstruction.